John X. Merriman

-John Xavier Merriman (15 March 1841 – 1 August 1926) was the last prime minister of the Cape Colony before the formation of the Union of South Africa in 1910.
+John Xavier Merriman (15 March 1841 – 1 August 1926) was a South African politician who served as the eleventh Prime Minister of the Cape Colony from 1908 to 1910.
+He was the last prime minister of the Cape Colony before the formation of the Union of South Africa in 1910.
+During his political career he became the longest-serving member of the Parliament of the Cape of Good Hope, serving a total of 42 years as member of Aliwal North, Wodehouse, Namaqualand, and Victoria West between 1869 and 1910.

 Early life

 He was born in Street, Somerset, England.
 His parents were Nathaniel James Merriman, curate of the parish of Street and later third Bishop of Grahamstown, and his wife Julia Potter, aunt of John Gerald Potter.
 He emigrated to the Cape Colony with his parents in 1849, aged 8.
 He was educated at the Diocesan College in Rondebosch, Cape Town, and then at Radley College in England.

 He returned to South Africa in 1861 and entered politics in 1869.
 At the time politicians normally needed to rely on a supplementary career for income, and Merriman found a secure secondary occupation as a wine farmer at Schoongezicht, Stellenbosch, after having unsuccessfully tried a range of different professions, from surveyor to prospector to factory manager to merchant.